top of page

 sie/Sie lesen sie/Sie sprechen

-There are some patterns on how to identify irregular verbs, but it's best to memorise them as you're progressing through your German course.
+There are some patterns for identifying irregular verbs in German, but it's best to memorise them as you progress through your German course.

 ich bin